pdgilbert/eg_stm_hal/README.md

 ## Additional Examples

-These are examples which use an additional device crate .
+These are examples which use an additional device crate.

 | xxx          |    crate    | notes |   Description                                              |
 | ------------ |:-----------:|:-----:|:---------------------------------------------------------- |